Cybele: Myths, theology, and cosmology

 In the early Imperial era, the Roman poet Manilius inserts Cybele as the thirteenth deity of an otherwise symmetrical, classic Greco-Roman zodiac, in which each of twelve zodiacal houses (represented by particular constellations) is ruled by one of twelve deities, known in Greece as the Twelve Olympians and in Rome as the Di Consentes.
 Manilius has Cybele and Jupiter as co-rulers of Leo (the Lion), in astrological opposition to Juno, who rules Aquarius.
 Modern scholarship remarks that as Cybele's Leo rises above the horizon, Taurus (the Bull) sets; the lion thus dominates the bull.
 Some of the possible Greek models for Cybele's Megalensia festival include representations of lions attacking and dominating bulls.
 The festival date coincided, more or less, with events of the Roman agricultural calendar (around April 12) when farmers were advised to dig their vineyards, break up the soil, sow millet, "and – curiously apposite, given the nature of the Mother's priests – castrate cattle and other animals."

 In popular culture

 A crowd gathers in Plaza de Cibeles to celebrate the victory at the 2017 UEFA Champions League final.
 The fountain is fenced to keep the fans from damaging the monument.

 The Paseo del Prado axis in Madrid has as one of its extremes the Plaza de Cibeles ("Cybele's Square") with the Fountain of Cybele at its center.

 Fans of Real Madrid CF and the Spanish football national team celebrate their triumphs around the fountain, thus establishing the goddess as a symbol of Madrid and the Real Madrid football club.

-On November 7, 2025, singer-songwriter and drag queen Flamy Grant released a single “Magna Mater” inspired by the mythology of Cybele.